bourquenoud/muonium-engine/README.md

 has a FPU, about 10%.

 ## Textures and normal interpolation
 The engine supports textures up to 65536x65536.
 It can interpolate normals for smoother lighting.
+Performance is significantly impacted,  with a reduction of performance between 30% and 50%.
+Textures use affine interpolation to improve performance, and therefore suffer from distortions.

 ### Texture and normal interpolation enabled
 ![Moon render with texture](https://raw.githubusercontent.com/bourquenoud/muonium-engine/main/doc/images/moon.png)